Manuel L. Quezon University: History

-On November 1, 1947, eighteen professors and Six co-founders included Assoc.
-Justice Jose Benedicto "JBL" L. Reyes, Sen. Lorenzo M. Tanada Sr., Dr. Leoncio B. Monzon, Justice Arsenio P. Dizon from the school where Dr. Monzon served first president and as Dean joined him in an old MLQ School of Law Building at the corner of Mendiola and Legarda Streets to begin training 643 students for the law profession.
+On November 1, 1947, eighteen professors and Six co-founders included Associate Justice Jose Benedicto "JBL" L. Reyes, Sen. Lorenzo M. Tanada Sr., Dr. Leoncio B. Monzon, Justice Arsenio P. Dizon from the school where Dr. Monzon served first president and as Dean joined him in an old MLQ School of Law Building at the corner of Mendiola and Legarda Streets to begin training 643 students for the law profession.
 Thus was born the MLQU School of Law.

 The fledgling school produced its first batch of graduates the following year and in the Bar Examinations given in that same year, the school registered a passing average of 97.5%.
 In 1949, it exceeded its first record with a passing average of 100% with three of its graduates making it to the Top Ten.

-The law school soon found it necessary to transfer to a new site on R. Hidalgo St. where other academic units were organized beginning with the School of Arts and Sciences followed by the School of Education, Commerce and Business Administration, Engineering, Architecture and Graduate Studies.
+The law school soon found it necessary to transfer to a new site on Hidalgo Street where other academic units were organized beginning with the School of Arts and Sciences followed by the School of Education, Commerce and Business Administration, Engineering, Architecture and Graduate Studies.
 With the addition of these units, the Law school became the Manuel L. Quezon Educational Institution.
 In 1958, the institution acquired University status.